yh-hust/PDF-Wukong/README.md

 ## Dataset
 ### The statistic of PaperPDF.
 Text-only and Image-only indicate that the QA pairs are generated based on either a single text paragraph or an image extracted from the PDF.
-Meanwhile, Image-text, Section, and Cross-paragraph denote that the QA pairs are generated from a paragraph and its corresponding references, an entire section, or non-contiguous paragraphs, respectively.
+Meanwhile, Image-text, Section, and Cross-paragraph denote that the QA pairs are generated from a paragraph and its corresponding references, an entire section, or non-contiguous paragraphs, respectively.
 <p align="center">
     <img src="assets/The statistic of PaperPDF.png" width="500"/>
 </p>